pfgannon/AirtableMetaMapper/README.md

+# About This Fork
+Maintained largly by AI, do not trust anything here as good code.

 # AirtableMetaMapper
 Airtable MetaMapper is a tool that maps and connects the current schema of an Airtable database to metadata tables, facilitating the organization and management of table, view, and field metadata.
 This is a script meant to be used within the Airtable scripting block.